Agoura Hills, California: History

 Agoura began to grow in the late 1960s after the Ventura Freeway section of U.S. Route 101 was built through the area, dividing the community into northern and southern sections.
 The first housing tracts in Agoura were Hillrise, Liberty Canyon and Lake Lindero.
-Rapid growth continued during the 1970s, when schools were built and much of downtown erected.
+Rapid growth continued during the 1970s when schools were built and much of downtown erected.

 In 1982, the residents of the proposed city voted in favor of cityhood by a 68% majority.
 Agoura Hills became the 83rd City in Los Angeles County.
 Elected to the first City Council were Mayor Fran Pavley, Mayor Pro Tem Carol Sahm, Councilmembers Ernest Dynda, John Hood, and Vicky Leary.
 Incorporating a year after neighboring Westlake Village, the drive for cityhood in the region was largely based on public discontent with the county's failure to limit residential development of the area, motives that influenced Calabasas to follow suit in 1991.

 The 1980s was a period of growth, with large land areas being subdivided into housing tracts.
-In the 1990s, businesses set up shop in the downtown including shops and restaurants.
+In the 1990s, businesses set up shop downtown including shops and restaurants.

-In 1995, the murder of Jimmy Farris (the infamous Brandon Hein case) awakened the city to a rising drug problem and petty theft by its young.
+In 1995, the murder of Jimmy Farris awakened the city to a rising drug problem and petty theft by its young.
 As a result, the city began sponsoring live music competitions and concerts in local parks.

 In November 2018, the Woolsey Fire occurred during Santa Ana winds burning through the community.
-One victim was found on Tuesday November 13 in the 32000 block of Lobo Canyon Road.
+One victim was found in the ruins of an Agoura Hills home.

+In January 2025, many areas of Agoura Hills and neighboring Oak Park were under evacuation warnings due to the Kenneth Fire.